 Ankle Sprains

 The ankle Ankle sprains are one of the most common injuries we see.
 Usually involving the foot and ankle turning inwards (inversion) and damaging at least one of the ligaments on the outside of the ankle.
-It is possible to twist the ankle outwards (eversion) but this...
+It is possible to twist the ankle outwards (eversion), but this...

 The foot and ankle are made up of a large number of bones, ligaments, muscles, tendons and connective tissue (fascia) with the main purpose of absorbing load and force (landing, change of direction, deceleration etc) and locomotion (walking) all of which can be...